Or I shall faint. A plague a' both your houses!

 Harriet Jones: Oh, you know nothing of any human.
 And that will be your downfall.

 - After he accidentally gets into the middle of the ongoing Montague-Capulet feud and is fatally wounded by Tybalt, Mercutio in Romeo and Juliet curses both families up and down.
-He also makes an Incredibly Lame Pun or two in the process.
+He also makes a Pun or two in the process.

 - They must have liked this trope in the English Renaissance.
 Barabas, the title character of Marlowe's The Jew of Malta, curses the "Damned Christian dogs and Turkish infidels!" who brought about his death — as he boils in oil.